Advanced Clinical Assessment (Paediatric)

 Requirements for application process

-- First degree in a healthcare related subject at 2.2 or above; or equivalent
+- First degree in a healthcare related subject at 2.2 or above; or equivalent (upload to application)

 - Current registration with the NMC or other allied healthcare professional body

 - An appropriately qualified clinical supervisor or mentor for the duration of the module

 - Reference from current manager in support of your application (upload to application)

 - A personal statement as to why you wish to pursue this course. (upload to application)

 Application and Funding

 To apply for this course you need to complete an online application form and you can do this by visiting our how to apply page.

 A fees and funding form will automatically be sent on submission of your application form.
 Details of funding options can be found on our Funding Page.